gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 )
 ```

-Keep in mind that by passing explicit flags to `configure`, you are affecting
+Keep in mind that by passing explicit flags to **configure**, you are affecting
 the dependencies of the package.
-Ideally, the `configure` script should be able
+Ideally, the **configure** script should be
-to detect what's available in the system and enable or disable features.
-Much
+able to detect what's available in the system and enable or disable features.
-progress in this area has been made in the last few years, especially with
+Much progress in this area has been made in the last few years, especially with
-[Pkgconfig](http://pkgconfig.freedesktop.org), but still some programs require
+[`Pkgconfig`](http://pkgconfig.freedesktop.org), but still some programs require
 flags to be passed explicitly.

-In configure-based recipes, Compile uses
+In **configure**-based recipes, `Compile` uses
-[PrepareProgram](/Commands/PrepareProgram) to detect if some standard parameters
+[`PrepareProgram`](/Commands/PrepareProgram) to detect if some standard
-such as --prefix are supported by the configure script.
-If the program does not
+parameters such as `--prefix` are supported by the configure script.
+If the
-support these parameters and [PrepareProgram](/Commands/PrepareProgram) detects
+program does not support these parameters and
-them incorrectly, you can use `override_default_options=yes` to have `configure`
+[`PrepareProgram`](/Commands/PrepareProgram) detects them incorrectly, you can
+use `override_default_options=yes` to have `configure` use _only_ the options
-use _only_ the options given by you in `configure_options`.
+given by you in `configure_options`.

 Another occasionally necessary flag is `autogen_before_configure=yes`.
 Some
 programs distribute the necessary input files for generating `configure` (such